 What the Morelli Law Firm Can Do for You

-- Filing your lawsuit: Your lawyer will notify your doctor and the court about your lawsuit so you don’t have to, including filling out and filing all the required paperwork.
+- Filing your lawsuit: Your lawyer will notify your doctor and the court about your case, so you don’t have to, including filling out and filing all the required paperwork.

 - Communicating on your behalf: Speaking directly to the other side gives them a chance to use your words against you.
 Let your lawyer do the talking instead.